 Section 16(a) of the Exchange Act requires the company's directors, executive officers and holders of more than 10% of the company's common stock to file with the SEC initial reports of ownership and reports of changes in ownership of the company's common stock and other equity securities.
-Based solely on a review of copies of reports filed pursuant to Section 16(a) and representations made by persons required to file such reports, the company believes that all Section 16(a) filing requirements were satisfied during fiscal 2004.
+Based solely on a review of copies of reports filed pursuant to Section 16(a) and representations made by persons required to file such reports, the Company believes that during fiscal 2005 the Company's officers, directors and greater than ten percent owners timely filed all reports they were required to file under Section 16(a), except that one report, covering a grant of options in connection with the commencement of his employment, was filed late by Mr. William J. Hanley, Vice President, Sales and Marketing, and one report, covering a total of nine transactions, was filed late by Mr. Chapple.